KusionStack/kusionstack.io/docs/kusion/3-concepts/4-workspace.md

 Workspace is used in the command `kusion generate`, the following steps help smooth the operation process.

 1. Write the Workspace configuration file with the format shown above, and fulfill all the necessary fields;
-2. Create the workspace with `kusion worksapce create`, then Kusion perceives the Workspace.
+2. Create the workspace with `kusion workspace create`, then Kusion perceives the Workspace.
 The flag `--current` can be used to set it as the current.
 3. Execute `kusion generate` in a Stack to generate the whole Spec, the AppConfiguration and Workspace configuration get rendered automatically, and can be applied to the real infrastructure.
 If the appointed Workspace or Backend is asked, the flags `--workspace` and `--backend` will help achieve that.
 4. If the Workspace needs to update, delete, switch, etc. Use the above commands to achieve that.